RedInquisitive/Foxes-SC/README.md

 WARNING: Requires expert level knowledge in PHP and MySQL!

 WARNING: The code is not organized.
 If you find one thing broken, it's most likely copied and pasted in other files.
-This is a really bad example of how to
+This is a really bad example of how to code!

 WARNING: There are nearly zero comments in this code... but perhaps it'll be useful to somebody!